RocketSoftware/BankDemo/demos/onprem/psqlmfdbfh/README.md

 ## Prerequisites
 - Micro Focus Enterprise Developer or Enterprise Server
 - A TN3270 terminal emulator:
-   - Micro Focus Rumba is included with Enterprise Developer.
    - The Micro Focus HACloud session server and TN3270 emulator is included with both Enterprise Developer and Enterprise Server.
 - The Micro Focus Directory Server (mfds) must be running and listening on the default port (86)
 - The Micro Focus Enterprise Server Common Web Administration (ESCWA) service must be running and listening on the default port (10086).